-Furthermore, Amundi Finance is exposed to the risk of operational malfunctions of its communication and IT systems.
-Any outage, interruption or security breach affecting these systems could lead to breakdowns or interruptions in its client relationship and service management systems.
-Amundi Finance is exposed to cybercrime targeting its customers, suppliers or partners, as well as its own infrastructure and IT data.
-The interconnection between the different market undertakings and the concentration thereof increases the risk of an impact on Amundi Finance in the event of attacks targeting one of the links in this chain, notably taking into account the complexity of the systems that must be coordinated within tight deadlines.
-Amundi Finance cannot guarantee that such outages or interruptions will not occur or, if they do occur, that they will be adequately addressed.
-The consequences of an operational malfunction or a human error, even if brief and temporary, could lead to significant disruptions in the business of Amundi Finance.
-Amundi Finance has not experienced any operational incident that could have a negative impact on its results since its creation.
+Furthermore, In addition, Amundi Finance is exposed to the risk of operational malfunctions of in its communication and IT information systems.
+Any outage failure, interruption or security breach affecting in security of these systems could lead to breakdowns result in failures or interruptions in its elient customer relationship and service management, servicing systems.
+Amundi Finance is also exposed to cybercrime targeting its customers, suppliers or partners, as well as but also its own infrastructure and IT infrastructures and data.
+The interconnection between the different market undertakings and the market firms and their concentration thereof increases the risk of an impact on Amundi Finance in the event of attacks targeting one of the links in this chain, notably taking into account the complexity of the systems that must to be coordinated within tight deadlines in constrained timeframes.
+Amundi Finance cannot guarantee provide assurances that such outages or failures or interruptions will not occur or, if they do occur, that they will be adequately addressed.
+The consequences of an operational malfunction or a human error, even if brief and temporary ones, could lead to significant disruptions in the business of Amundi Finance's activity.
+Amundi Finance has not experienced any operational incident that could likely to have a negative impact on its results since its creation.